alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 `Result<TSuccess, TError>` has the same *two-case* shape as `Maybe<T>`, except the non-success case carries a reason (`TError`). `Maybe` models optionality; `Result` models failure *with* an explicit reason.

+The `Result` monad is useful when you want to be explicit about a method's expected failures.
+For example, sending an HTTP request might fail, i.e., there is no internet connected.
+Typically, this would throw an exception, but it's up to the API author to annotate that exception and behavior in the XMLDocs for that method.

+That's not to say that we should always avoid exceptions, rather, exceptions should be used in exceptional cirmstances.
+There are many cases where you just need to _stop_ right now, for example, illegal memory accesses, out of memory, stack overflow, etc. In fact, _not_ throwing an exception and allowing the program to continue could be dangerous, as it could be in an invalid state.

+If we only throw exceptions in exceptional cirmstances, then this begs the question, then, how does one create a uniform API for errors?

+One approach is to use the `Try*` pattern, where you prefix a method's name with `Try`, like `TryParse`, this outputs a boolean as to whether the operation was successful, then the "out" param is non-null if it is valid.
+This is a fairly well-established pattern in the .NET libraries.

+Now, this is fine, except sometimes you may need the reason.
+One approach is that instead of returning a boolean, you can return maybe a status enum that contains the error, or maybe a record.

+You can use custom exceptions, or domain exceptions, which clearly indicate which error was thrown and can contain other information.
+This works, but, I'm using C# as a vehicle to explain how the Result monad works.

+This works, but, they are not very composable.
+They grab onto the control flow and twist it out of your hand so to speak.

 Prefer to compose with `Bind` until you need to branch, translate, or produce an output (often at a boundary/edge), then `Match`. [^checked-exceptions]

 If you need to accumulate many errors (e.g., form validation) or you have several first-class outcomes, `Result` may not be the best fit.[^accumulation]